WYMT-TV: New ownership to present

 In June 1985, Gorman sold the station to Bluegrass Broadcasting, a unit of Kentucky Central Insurance Company, then owner of WKYT, for an estimated $1 million.
-The sale came after the FCC instituted new restrictions on stations that were co-owned with cable systems.
-After approval of the sale, the new owners changed the calls on the morning of Saturday, October 19 of that year to the current WYMT, meaning "We're Your Mountain Television".
-The old WKYH callsign now exists on a Paintsville-licensed AM radio station in nearby Johnson County which, incidentally, launched in 1985 as WKLW.
+The sale came after the FCC instituted new restrictions on stations that were co-owned with cable television systems.
+After approval of the sale, the new owners changed the call sign on the morning of Saturday, October 19 of that year to the current WYMT, meaning "We're Your Mountain Television".
+The old WKYH call sign now exists on a Paintsville-licensed AM radio station in nearby Johnson County which, incidentally, launched in 1985 as WKLW.
 WYMT's then-new owner also changed the station's affiliation to CBS to match that of WKYT.
 With wealthier ownership, WYMT got a significant facelift, with a new studio, a more powerful transmitter and a more modern on-air look.
 When Kentucky Central went bankrupt in 1993, WYMT and WKYT were bought by Gray Communications (now Gray Media, the current owner).

 In 2004, WYMT's digital television companion was assigned VHF channel 12 as its final transmission frequency.
 Over-the-air viewers actually benefited from the switch; since VHF signals "bend" over mountainous terrain better than UHF, switching to digital not only improved WYMT's signal, but made reception available over a larger area than was previously available, even after the FCC-mandated digital transition of 2009.
 For several years after, non-HD programming aired stretched out until technical upgrades allowed those programs to air in HD.
 As of February 17, 2009, WYMT broadcasts exclusively in digital.

 WYMT remains the only full-power commercial station in Hazard; cable or satellite is necessary to receive any other major commercial network affiliates.
-WYMT is not carried on satellite television because Hazard is part of the Lexington market; since satellite providers have a right not to carry a duplicate network affiliate in the same market due to bandwidth limitations, WKYT is the sole CBS station available on satellite.
+WYMT is not carried on satellite television, because Hazard is part of the Lexington market; since satellite providers have a right not to carry a duplicate network affiliate in the same market due to bandwidth limitations, WKYT is the sole CBS station available on satellite.
 Gray Television applied to the FCC to carve out a unique satellite carriage area for WYMT alone, including the easternmost portion of the Lexington market and Kentucky counties assigned to the Tri-Cities, Knoxville, and Charleston–Huntington markets.
 DirecTV and Dish Network argued it would be technically and economically infeasible, as they would be required to create a new spot beam for this particular area, and cited their right to refuse carriage.
 The FCC agreed with the satellite companies, and ruled against Gray on May 16, 2018.